kellykellogs/py-ECB-CA-2014/README.md

 version 0.1

-ECB_CA_2014.py , contains the main figuers from the ECB CA-DISCLOUSERs with definitions and notes and original bank specific remarks are included.
+ECB_CA_2014.py , contains the main figuers from the ECB CA-DISCLOUSEREs with definitions and notes and original bank specific remarks are included.

 version 0.2